nathalierze/fairness_in-session_dropout_prediction/readme.txt

 users with less than ten books, and users with a migrant background.
 Furthermore, our analysis of the temporal prediction shows that with increasing accuracy of the model, the fairness decreases.
 In conclusion, we see that the fairness of a model depends on 1) the fairness measure, 2) the evaluated demographic group and 3) the data with which the model is trained.
+A random state is not set, thus, results might differ marginally.

 Further details described in:
 N. Rzepka, K. Simbeck, H.-G. Müller, and N. Pinkwart